OxygenCobalt/Auxio/info/ADDITIONS.md

 ## New Customizations/Options
 While I do like adding new behavior/UI customizations, these will be looked at more closely as certain additions can cause harm to the apps UI/UX while not providing alot of benefit.
 These tend to be accepted however.

-## Feature Addtions and UI Changes
+## Feature Additions and UI Changes
 These arent as likely to be accepted.
 As I said, I do not want Auxio to become overly bloated with features that are rarely used, therefore I only tend to accept features that:

 - Benefit **my own** usage